All Episodes

 I said the Democrats are talking about it.

-She has an idea to take everybody's 401k plans back to the month of August before the crash, have the government then fund those 401ks and the 401ks would then be taken over by the government.
+She has an idea to take everybody's 401k plans back to the month of August before the crash, have the government then fund those 401ks, and the 401ks would then be taken over by the government.

-They would grow at the rate of 3% plus inflation with the purchase of government bonds, and uh people could donate to contribute 5% a year to them.
+They would grow at the rate of 3% plus inflation with the purchase of government bonds, and people could donate to contribute 5% a year to them.

-Uh now, Mr. Rainey, all I said was that this is what's being pondered.
+Now, Mr. Rainey, all I said was that this is what's being pondered.

-This is what's being discussed, this is what's being talked about.
+This is what's being talked about.

-Because you know, Mr. Rainey, you can't trust your own Nexus database.
+Because, you know, Mr. Rainey, you can't trust your own Nexus database.

 The stuff in there on a lot of people is BS.

-And uh some of these other sources that you might have also have a little bit of a bias as well.
+And some of these other sources that you might have also have a little bit of a bias as well.

-I just did a Google search.
+You know, this thug business, I just did a Google search.

-Bush and Thug, hundreds of thousands of English pages.
+Bush and thug, hundreds of thousands of English pages.

-Cheney and Thug, hundreds of thousands of English pages are returned if you just Google Bush and Thug and Cheney and Thug, and yet you would think I'm the only one that ever called anybody a thug.
+Cheney and thug, hundreds of thousands of English pages are returned if you just Google Bush and thug and Cheney and thug.

-So uh this this kind of stuff's gotta get stopped dead in its tracks because people who read this story who don't listen to me are gonna get an entirely incorrect idea about this, and this 401k plan that they're that they're toying with and thinking about in the Congress is an indication, and nothing bipartisan about this.
+So this kind of stuff's got to get stopped dead in its tracks because people who read this story, who don't listen to me, are going to get an entirely incorrect idea about this.

 There's nothing centrist about this.